 Student of John Larson and influential PDD pioneer.
-Among Keeler's accomplishments are: the addition of the electrodermal channel to the polygraph, establishing the first PDD school, and devising the Keeler Technique.
+Among Keeler's (d.
+1949) accomplishments were: the addition of the electrodermal channel to the polygraph, establishing the first PDD school, devising the Keeler Technique, and popularizing the polygraph field.

 Keeler Polygraph